HumanLearning2021/HumanLearningApp/summaries/sprint8.md

 # Week 6 sprint retrospective

 ## Scrum master (Jonas Konrad)
+We added an additional planning step this week: every pr had to be up tuesday evening as a draft such as to assign the different reviewers.
+This lead to faster reviews because they were clearly assigned and the assignees were continuously informed of the state of the pr they were assigned.
+Planning went pretty smooth, two pr that was supposed to be merged sunday evening took a bit longer but only because of issues in testing which meant that work which was dependent on those could already be started before they were finalized.
+Two issues that were supposed to be implemented this week were not but otherwise everything went according to plan and no pr was left unmerged.

 ## Bettens, Louis
 This week I was responsible for refactoring the `DatabaseManagement` layer of the application to avoid code duplication.
 I was able to rely on our test suite to check for regressions.
 I was also assigned the task of merging or clarifying the purpose of the "demo" and "demo2" databases but did not have the time to get to this task.